ShivamTyagi23123/Lab_work/README.md

 ### 🔀 Conditional Checks
 - Check if Number is Even or Odd
-- Check if Number is Positive, Negative, or Zero
+- Identify Positive, Negative, or Zero
 - Determine Leap Year
 - Identify Vowel or Consonant
 - Character Type Check (Uppercase, Lowercase, Digit, Special)
 - Find Largest of Three Numbers
 - Quadratic Roots and Categorization
 - Assign Grades Based on Percentage
-- Triangle Classification
+- Classify Triangle Type
 - Profit or Loss Percentage Calculation
-- Library Fine Calculation with Tiered Rates
+- Library Fine Calculation (Tiered Rates)
-- Electricity Bill Calculation with Slab Rates
+- Electricity Bill Calculation (Slab Rates)
-- Basic Calculator (+, -, *, /, %) via Switch-Case
+- Basic Calculator using Switch-Case

 ### 🔁 Loops and Number Series
-- Print Numbers 1 to n
+- Print Numbers from 1 to n
 - Sum of First n Odd Numbers
 - Product of Even Numbers
-- Factorial Calculation
+- Factorial of a Number
 - Reverse a Number
-- Binary Conversion
+- Convert Decimal to Binary
-- Palindrome and Armstrong Number Checks
+- Palindrome and Armstrong Number Check
 - Prime Number Utilities
 - Factors of a Number
-- HCF and LCM Calculations
+- HCF and LCM of Two Numbers
-- Digit Sum/Product
+- Digit Sum and Product
-- 1's Complement of Binary Number
+- 1’s Complement of a Binary Number
-- Swap Digits (first and last)
+- Swap First and Last Digits
 - Perfect and Strong Number Checks
-- Sum of Numeric Series
+- Sum of a Given Series

 ### ✨ Patterns and Nested Loops
 - Star Patterns (Fixed and Incremental)